 Low-quality synthetic resins are made from PVC, nylon, or polyethylene.
 They become frail and crack when exposed to direct sunlight.

-Fabric outdoor furniture provides a cool lounging experience during summer, as it brings the snug indoor nature to the great outdoors.
+Fabric outdoor furniture provides a lounging experience during summer, as it brings the snug indoor nature to the great outdoors.

 Outdoor fabrics are made from synthetic fibers such as acrylic, vinyl, and polyester.
 They’re water-resistant, breathable, and can withstand prolonged exposure to weather elements.
 Natural fibers will lose their color and may even disintegrate when left outdoors.